-Have you noticed how SO MUCH in life depends on being able to set and maintain healthy boundaries around time?
-Being on time, running out of time, alone time, wasted time, family time, fun time, bed time… time never stops and no one knows how much of it we each have.
-And if you’re reading this, it’s likely you feel the same way too… That protecting your time without feeling guilty, is a necessity for happily running your own business, feeling empowered and making sure your actions align with your goals.
+Have you noticed how so much in life depends on being able to set and maintain healthy boundaries around time?
+Being on time, running out of time, alone time, wasted time, family time, fun time, bedtime… time never stops and no one knows how much of it we each have.
+And if you’re reading this, it’s likely you feel the same way too… That protecting your time without feeling guilty, is a necessity for happily running your own business, feeling empowered, and making sure your actions align with your goals.

-"There will come a time, when you have no more time."
+"There will come a time when you have no more time."

 Whether it be friends, family, business acquaintances, or total strangers who are asking to pick my brain, I’ve always been pretty comfortable with setting boundaries around time and communicating honestly with the people who are asking for it (while also respecting their time).
 For that, I have to thank the somewhat “hippyish” family I was raised in.
-No one really pressured or guilt-tripped each other about what to do with their time, yet we all ended up choosing to spend a ton of time together anyways.
+No one really pressured or guilt-tripped each other about what to do with their time, yet we all ended up choosing to spend a ton of time together anyway.
 There were very few rules growing up, and a whole lot of freedom.
 I even got to decide each year whether I wanted to home-school or go to public school (I ended up doing a bit of both).
 Even though I considered this to be a strong suit for me, it was still a challenge during the first year of starting my business.
-Because of the new flexibility I had in my schedule, not only would I catch myself saying yes before giving it enough thought (or saying yes out of obligation/social pressure), I would also end up feeling super guilty if I said no to someone.
+Because of the new flexibility, I had in my schedule, not only would I catch myself saying yes before giving it enough thought (or saying yes out of obligation/social pressure), I would also end up feeling super guilty if I said no to someone.

 It.
 Was.
 Draining.

-When you become your own boss, and make your own schedule, it brings the importance of settings boundaries to a whole other level.
+When you become your own boss and make your own schedule, it brings the importance of settings boundaries to a whole other level.